 Well, they weren’t transparent with us, that’s for sure.
-This doesn’t mean they aren’t transparent with their own congregation, or the public in general, but they chose not to share this information with us, so while we can’t know for sure either way, again, the fact that this is a smaller congregation which doesn’t appear to be money serving leads us to hope that they are transparent.
+This doesn’t mean they aren’t transparent with their own congregation, or the public in general, but they chose not to share this information with us, so we can't know for sure either way without more information.

-We will do further research into this church to find out more on this as well.
+We will do further research into this church to find out more about this as well.

 4. Which denomination does your church align with the most, if any?

-While Calvary Chapels call themselves non-denominational, the Calvary Chapel title has become something of a denomination itself.
+While Calvary Chapel churches call themselves non-denominational, the Calvary Chapel title has become something of a denomination itself.

 5. Is your church's pastor available for other questions or comments regarding the church, its doctrines, etc.?

 In the process of trying to get someone at this church to respond to me, I tried finding a way to contact pastor Matt directly as well.
 While he has a Facebook account, it doesn’t look like he uses it very often at all, and my PM to him has yet to be seen.
 I also couldn’t find a personal email address for him either.